flame/blis/docs/BLISTypedAPI.md

 ### Micro-kernel implementation type query

-The following routines allow the caller to obtain a string that identifies the implementation type of each micro-kernel that is currently active (ie: part of the current active configuration, as identified bi `bli_arch_query_id()`).
+The following routines allow the caller to obtain a string that identifies the implementation type of each microkernel that is currently active (ie: part of the current active configuration, as identified bi `bli_arch_query_id()`).

 ```c
 char* bli_info_get_gemm_ukr_impl_string( ind_t method, num_t dt )